My high school friend Henry Wooten has been on my mind today.

 But I in the end, I knew I couldn’t have saved him.
 The only person I could save was myself.

 From that moment on, the crack in my closet door began to widen ever more furiously.

-Now, 30 years later, that damn door is history.
+Now, 35 years later, that damn door is history.
 Still, some days, like today, I think about Henry and silently thank him for his gentle unconditional friendship.
-He was the first real gay friend I ever had.
+He was the first true, gay friend I ever had.

-I wish he were here so I could tell him that.
+I wish he was here so I could tell him that.
 I wish we had been able to tell each other our secrets.
 I wish he had held on long enough to see what a progressive world this has become.
-With all its hatred and bigotry, we’re still light years ahead of the darkness of high school in Greenville in the 70s.
+With all its hatred and bigotry, we’re still light years ahead of the darkness of high school in Greenville in the Seventies.